rewanthtammana/sigstore-the-easy-way/guide/rekor/upload-artifacts-to-public-rekor.md

 ## Sign and upload artifact to rekor

-To sign the sbom, we have to generate cryptographic keys.
+To sign the SBOM, we have to generate cryptographic keys.
 For this example, let's use ed25519 algorithm to generate asymmetric keys.

 ```bash
 ssh-keygen -t ed25519 -f id_ed25519